Debt Arrangement Scheme is a debt repayment scheme that sets up an affordable payment plan

 Can I pay my DAS off early?

-How will DAS Scheme impact my credit rating?
+How will the Debt Arrangement Scheme impact my credit rating?

 While some companies will charge a fee for setting up a DPP, others offer a free service.